Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

 Now, remember I do this for a living, and even I was surprised at how difficult I thought something that should have been simple was.
 Part of the problem was that the plugins that offered the functionality I sought were buggy and had complex user interfaces.
 That tends to deflate my balloon.

-One plugin with a premium-premium version of what I needed for quite a bit of money failed me in customer service.
+One plugin with a premium version of what I needed for quite a bit of money failed me in customer service.
 Finally, after a ton of work and several attempts at “retooling” plugins and configurations, I woke up one morning and said, “Uncle.”

 But…